 More than \$800,000 is allocated for the Labrador Sport Travel Subsidy, which provides air travel support to Labrador athletes, aged 18 and under, Special Olympians, and sport organizations to participate in provincial competitions and development camps.

 Budget 2023 includes almost \$1 million to address a Labrador-specific geoscience program, which includes required funding to work in remote areas.

-And, we are advancing plans for a new school in Cartwright.
+And, as I said, we're advancing plans for a new school in Cartwright.

 Indigenous Peoples